Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous People of BC

 The Roundtable is the virtual adaptation of the Educators’ Forum, an annual event for new and experienced community-based educators, health promotion workers, and harm reduction workers working in HIV, hepatitis C, and harm reduction in both substance use and sexuality.
 Each year we gather to share and promote culturally safe and effective STBBI, HIV, Hepatitis C and harm reduction education.
 The programs feature a mix of cultural education and practical skills building.

 Building Community Virtually

-This year, as last, we will gather on Zoom.
-Last year we were successful in creating connected discussions, and we hope that all who attend will help in creating the same this year.
-For those who aren’t as comfortable on Zoom as they would like, we can meet with you beforehand to go over how things work and answer questions so you are as comfortable as possible.
-PAN staff Stacy and Janet are available throughout the training to support participants.
+This year, as last, we gathered on Zoom.
+Last year we were successful in creating connected discussions.
+For those who aren’t as comfortable on Zoom as they would like, we offered to meet beforehand to go over how things work and answer questions so people could be as comfortable as possible.
+PAN staff Stacy and Janet were available throughout the training to support participants.

-This year’s program will feature two intensive mornings.
+This year’s program featured two intensive mornings.
 Len Pierre from the Katzie First Nation.
 “Len is an educator, consultant, TEDx Speaker, social activist, traditional knowledge keeper, and cultural practitioner.” (from Len’s site.)
-We have worked with Len on the Educators’ Forum and other projects in the past and are excited about what will unfold when we are all together this year.
+We have worked with Len on the Educators’ Forum and other projects in the past and were pleased to see what unfolded when we were together.

 Tuesday March 15

 This course aimed at expanding social perception on the missing context not usually covered in ‘trauma-informed care’ workshops.
 This session focused on centering Indigenous perspectives on the change needed and required to go beyond being “informed”.

 - Explore the relationship between colonialism, state violence against Indigenous peoples, and Indigenous specific trauma today

 - Weave Indigenous resistance, resilience, resurgence, and equity-oriented approaches into professional practice